 Top 20 Most Popular Engagement Rings

-Curious what the most popular engagement ring designs are right now?
+Curious what the most popular diamond engagement ring designs are right now?
 Check out the latest top 20 most popular engagement rings.
 There are so many beautiful choices nowadays with that wow factor you’re looking for.

 If you want to add your own personal touches to one of the most popular engagement ring designs or get a custom ring , it’s easier than ever to do so now.
 Blue Nile, the first and largest on-line diamond retailer, has a Build Your Own Ring feature that lets you choose from over 300 settings.
 Filter by price, metal, metal karat, band width, designer, material and more.

-Important note for women: If your man doesn’t make that much, absolutely know that he wants to give you the world.
+Important note for women.
+If your man doesn’t make that much, absolutely know that he wants to give you the world.
 Most of the time, he just doesn’t have enough money.
-All he can do is research the heck out of the topic, and come as close to what he thinks you’d like within his means.
+All he can do is research the heck out of diamond engagement rings.
+Hopefully, he’ll come as close to what he thinks you’d like within his means.

 Sam @ Financial Samurai – “Slicing Through Money’s Mysteries”